perso98/MS/README.md

 #MS

-This project is a social media platform that allows users to create posts, like and comment on them, follow other users, and find new friends.
-The platform will have a user-friendly interface that makes it easy for users to navigate and interact with each other.
-Users can create profiles, add profile pictures and cover photos, and customize their settings.
-They can also search for other users, view their profiles, and send them friend requests.
-The platform will also have a newsfeed where users can see posts from their friends and pages they follow.
-The aim of this project is to provide a user-friendly and engaging social media platform that allows users to connect with each other and share their thoughts and ideas.
+This is my newest project, a social media platform inspired by Facebook.
+Currently in its early stages, the platform will allow users to create posts, like and comment on them, follow other users, and find new friends.
+More features and updates will be added as the project progresses.
+Stay tuned for more!